mangalam-research/wed/doc/tech_notes.rst

 ``./server.js browser``.
 This will launch the browser on your desktop and start the tests.
 The browser and server will remain running until you kill them.

-Q. Why not use Karma?
+Q. Why not just use Karma?

 A. Historical reasons mostly.
-If Karma has been in the state it is now when the project started, it would probably be used by the project now. ``server.js`` grew organically with the project and there is not at this moment a solid reason to get rid of it in favor of Karma.
+If Karma has been in the state it is now when the project started, ``server.js`` would probably not exist. ``server.js`` grew organically with the project when Karma was still its infancy.
+So wed started being developed without Karma.

+   There are also technical reasons. ``server.js`` does a slew of custom things that in early versions of Karma was not evident to do.

+   Most of the issues are probably surmountable now.
+The plan is to progressively move the ``server.js`` tests to Karma and retire ``server.js``.

 Selenium-Based Tests
 --------------------